PGDip

 Support for your career

 - The Postgraduate Diploma is primarily aimed at students who want to develop their skills or retrain.
-The provides central support for skills enhancement, running The Gold Award scheme and other co-curricular activities that are accredited via the Higher Education Achievement Report (HEAR).
+The Careers Service provides central support for skills enhancement, running The Gold Award scheme and other co-curricular activities that are accredited via the Higher Education Achievement Report (HEAR).
 The Department has strong industry links and hosts a range of events that bring together industry experts, academics and students.

 Contact the department